 - Unrecognized: Customer does not recognize the charge on their bank or card statement.

-- Others: Cases that fall outside the above categories, requiring further clarification with the customer.
+- Other cases: Cases outside the above categories, requiring further clarification with the customer.

-To improve the chance of a positive outcome, merchants should:
+To improve the chances of a successful outcome, merchants should follow these steps:

-- Review details: Go to Transaction > Disputes to check the order information, case ID, and reason.
+- Review case details: Go to Transaction > Disputes to check the order information, case ID, and dispute reason.

 - Gather evidence: Collect proof such as order confirmations, delivery records, refund history, or customer communication.

-- Track progress: Monitor updates in the dashboard until the case is resolved.
+- Track progress: Monitor updates in the dashboard until the case is resolved by the payment channel.

-Final outcomes are decided by the payment channel (such as the card issuer or PayPal), based on their policies and the evidence provided.
-Subotiz centralizes management and tracking but does not control the result.
+Final outcomes are determined by the payment channel.
+Subotiz provides centralized management and tracking but does not participate in the decision process.

 Dispute Record Fields

-- Dispute reason: Code provided by the payment channel (e.g., unauthorized, product not received).
+- Dispute reason: Reason code provided by the payment channel, such as Unauthorized or Product not received.

 - Disputed amount: Value under dispute.